-However, the USCIS will continue to accept and process petitions filed to:
+However, the USCIS will continue to accept and process H-1B petitions filed to:

 U.S. companies use the H-1B program to employ foreign workers in specialty occupations that require theoretical or technical expertise in specialized fields such as scientists, engineers, or computer programmers.

-Employers who still wish to hire foreign specialty workers should consider preparations for filing a petition to sponsor H-1B workers for fiscal year 2012, which starts as of Oct.
-1, 2011.
+Employers might want to consider preparations in 2012 for filing a petition to sponsor H-1B workers for fiscal year 2013, which starts as of Oct.
+1, 2012.
 Petitions for worker start dates on or after Oct.
-1 may be filed on or after April 1 of this year.
+1, 2012 may be filed on or after April 1 of the coming year.

-Some petitions will be exempt from the cap if they are made on behalf of certain individuals who have obtained an advanced U.S. degree, but USCIS grants the exemption only to the first 20,000 applications.
+Some petitions for fiscal year 2013 will be exempt from the cap if they are made on behalf of certain individuals who have obtained an advanced U.S. degree, but USCIS grants the exemption only to the first 20,000 applications.

 H-1B petitions, in order to be properly filed, must be complete and accurate.
 Necessary documents include, but are not limited to the following: